athrvkk/athrvkk.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Started my summer research internship at [Apple ML Research (Siri)](https://machinelearning.apple.com/).
+Started my summer research internship at [Apple Research](https://machinelearning.apple.com/) with the Siri & Information Intelligence group.
+I will be working on synthetic data generation using LLMs for dialog applications.